bagisto-europe/multisafepay/README.md

 This package provides seamless integration of MultiSafepay, a leading payment services provider, into your Bagisto-based online store.
 With MultiSafepay, you can easily process transactions and collect payments from various local and international payment methods, giving your customers a smooth and secure checkout experience.

+For a detailed list of changes and updates, please refer to our [Changelog](CHANGELOG.md).

 ![payment-methods](docs/payment-methods.png)

 ## Getting Started